ElFanzo/Check-generator/README.md

 ## About

-Here is my solution of Smena company [assignment](https://github.com/smenateam/assignments/tree/master/backend) for Python backend developer.
+Here is my solution of Smena company [test assignment](https://github.com/smenateam/assignments/tree/master/backend) for Python backend developer.

 In short, it is a service for generating checks for customers and staff of the delivery restaurant.
 Follow the link above to find out more.